MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Utility/Invoke-WebRequest.md

 the entire remote file is re-downloaded.
 This behavior is the same as using **OutFile** without **Resume**.

-If the remote server does not support download resuming, then the local file is overwritten and the entire remote file is re-downloaded.
+If the remote server doesn't support download resuming, then the local file is overwritten and the entire remote file is re-downloaded.
 This behavior is the same as using **OutFile** without **Resume**.

-If the local file does not exist, then the local file is created and the entire remote file is downloaded.
+If the local file doesn't exist, then the local file is created and the entire remote file is downloaded.
 This behavior is the same as using **OutFile** without **Resume**.

 This feature was added in PowerShell 6.1.0.